Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: More Details of the Experiments

 \subsection{Error Bars of InCo Aggregation}

-We illustrate the error bars of InCo Aggregation in Table~\ref{tab:apd_acc_100sr01_error_bars}.
+We illustrate the error bars of InCo Aggregation and the results from model-homogeneous baselines (not use stage or layer splitting in the model heterogeneous environment) in Table~\ref{tab:apd_acc_100sr01_error_bars}.
+For the model-heterogeneity methods, we demonstrate the error bars of InCo Aggregation in Table~\ref{tab:apd_acc_100sr01_hetero_error_bars}.
 These results show the stability of InCo Aggregation.
 In all cases of ResNets and many cases of ViTs, the worst results of InCo Aggregation are better than the Averaging Aggregation, demonstrating the efficacy of InCo Aggregation.